 \subsection{Uniqueness}

-We now follow the argument in~\cite{guedj2017regularizing} to prove that the solution $\f$ to the equation~\eqref{pcmae} constructed in previous part is the unique maximal solution in the sense of the following: \begin{proposition} Let $\psi_t$ be a weak solution to the equation~\eqref{pcmae} with initial data $\f_0$.
-Then $\psi_t\leq \f_t$ for all $t\in (0,\tmax)$. \end{proposition} \begin{proof} By construction in previous paragraph, $\f_{t,j}$ are smooth $(\theta_t+2^{-j}\omega_X)$-psh functions decreasing pointwise to $\f_t$.
+We now follow the argument in~\cite{guedj2017regularizing} to prove that the solution $\f$ to the equation~\eqref{pcmae} constructed in the previous part is the unique maximal solution in the following sense: \begin{proposition} Let $\psi_t$ be a weak solution to the equation~\eqref{pcmae} with initial data $\f_0$.
+Then $\psi_t\leq \f_t$ for all $t\in (0,\tmax)$. \end{proposition} \begin{proof} By construction in the previous paragraph, $\f_{t,j}$ are smooth $(\theta_t+2^{-j}\omega_X)$-psh functions decreasing pointwise to $\f_t$.
 It thus suffices to show that $\psi_t\leq \f_{t,j}$ for all fixed $j$.